KSAH-42/ATS/README.md

 # ATS

-This project is actually under construction, there is some project which doesn't contains any classes.
-Go back to this project few days later.
+This project is actually under construction, there are some projects which doesn't contains any classes.
+Please, go back to this project a few days later.

 Thanks.